 116. Link Velocity (Negative)

-This is the opposite case of above; if backlinks are decreasing consistently, Google will detect the decreased importance of your site and drop your rank in SERPs.
+This is the opposite case to the above; if backlinks are decreasing consistently, Google will detect the decreased importance of your site and drop your rank in SERPs.

 117. Nasty or Unnatural Anchor Text

-The excessive amount of brand name anchor text, “click here” anchors, URL anchors naturally invite devaluation of a page in search engine’s eye.
+The excessive amount of brand name anchor text, “click here” anchors, and URL anchors naturally invite devaluation of a page in the search engine’s eye.

 118. Link from Wikipedia

-Links from Wikipedia is sign of trusted information.
-Although the links are nofollow, still they are counted by Google.
+Links from Wikipedia are a sign of trusted information.
+Although the links are nofollow, they are still counted by Google.

-According to the Hilltop Algorithm, links from the special and top resources (Hub) such as techcrunch or theverge likely carry more weight.
+According to the Hilltop Algorithm, links from special and top resources (Hub) such as Techcrunch or Theverge likely carry more weight.

-Website containing numerous backlinks from Top Sources (Hub) is generally known as “Authority site”.
-Getting links from authority sites can boost your performance in search engine.
+A website containing numerous backlinks from Top Sources (Hub) is generally known as an “Authority site”.
+Getting links from authority sites can boost your performance in search engines.

-Not only anchor text, Google also sees the neighbors of anchor text which helps them to analyze whether the backlinks is an actual recommendation or just a part of spamming activity.
+Not only anchor text, Google also sees the neighbors of anchor text, which helps them to analyze whether the backlinks are an actual recommendation or just a part of spamming activity.